-- Five consecutive years of positive Progress 8, demonstrating that students at Pleckgate consistently make better progress than other students nationally. - Consistently strong progress across mathematics, English, science and humanities, with performance in mathematics in the top 5% of all schools nationally.
-This demonstrates the high value we place on academic rigour. - In the last three years we have received local and national recognition for the progress of students including; being named as a 'Beacon of Success' by the Institute for Public Policy Research and placing the top 5 schools in the UK based on results for schools with similar prior attainment.
+- Our students continuously achieve outcomes above national averages.
+Positive Progress demonstrates that students at Pleckgate consistently make better progress than other students nationally. - Consistently strong progress across mathematics, English, science and humanities, with performance in mathematics in the top 5% of all schools nationally.
+This demonstrates the high value we place on academic rigour. - In the last three years we have received local and national recognition for the progress of students including; being named as a 'Beacon of Success' by the Institute for Public Policy Research and being placed in the top 5 schools in the UK based on results for schools with similar prior attainment.